Radio in New Zealand: Brian FM

 Broadcasting to Marlborough, Nelson, Whanganui, Taihape, Timaru, Oamaru, Ashburton, Alexandra and Cromwell.
-The station does not use DJ's, instead plays music with short ad libbed commercials.
+The station does not use DJs, instead plays music with short ad-libbed commercials.

-The Wolf

-The Wolf was a short-lived radio network based at Lake Tekapo in South Canterbury.
-The station was independently owned from its outset in 2001, and broadcast to rural areas where in some cases the larger network stations did not broadcast or operate local stations.
-The network started at a time when many New Zealand stations had been taken over by New Zealand's two largest radio companies The Radio Network and MediaWorks New Zealand or replaced with a network product based from one of the main centres, particularly Auckland.
-Due to funding issues, it went off the air permanently in 2003.

-The network broadcast on 100.6 FM in several centres, including Temuka, Blenheim, Kaikōura, Methven, Waimate, Oamaru, Alexandra, Gore, Mount Cook Village, Reefton, Geraldine, Twizel, Fairlie, Murchison, Timaru, Westport, Hanmer Springs and Karamea.
-It also broadcast on 91.9 FM in Hokitika, 97.8 FM in Lake Tekapo, 99.0 FM in Kapiti Coast, 105.4 FM in Auckland and 1593 AM in Christchurch.
-The Wolf was available nationwide on the Sky Television digital service.

 Low power and amateur

-Low power broadcasting licenses in New Zealand are issued by Radio Spectrum Management and managed by the Ministry of Business, Innovation and Employment.
+Low power broadcasting licences in New Zealand are issued by Radio Spectrum Management and managed by the Ministry of Business, Innovation and Employment.
 In many cases, they provide community groups with easy access to broadcasting.
-Any resident is allowed a free licence at a maximum of 1 watt EIRP in the FM guardbands from 87.6 to 88.3 and from 106.7 to 107.7 MHz under a General User Radio License (GURL).
+Any resident is allowed a free licence at a maximum of 1 watt EIRP in the FM guardbands from 87.6 to 88.3 and from 106.7 to 107.7 MHz under a General User Radio licence (GURL).
+Some frequency restrictions apply to areas under the flight paths into Auckland Airport and Wellington Airport to minimise interference with the airports' instrument landing systems (which operate on 109.9 MHz and 110.3 MHz).
 Prior to June 2010, the lower band was located between 88.1 and 88.8 and a maximum of 500 mW EIRP allowed.
 Broadcasters on these frequencies are required to cease operations if they interfere with other, licensed broadcasters and have no protection from interference from other licensed or unlicensed broadcasters.
 Contact details must also be broadcast every hour.

 One licensee may operate two transmitters anywhere (close together), but a third transmitter must be at least 25 km away from at least one of the first two transmitters.
 Radio Inspectors regularly monitor and make random unannounced visits to broadcasters, and will impose fines for violations of the regulations.
 New broadcasters are also subject to an initial compulsory inspection.
 The high cost of frequencies in Auckland, Wellington and Christchurch makes low-power broadcasting particularly popular in these markets.